babylonlabs-io/rollup-bsn-contracts/SPEC.md

      - Message: `SHA256(height || block_hash)`
      - Public randomness value and EOTS signature

-6. **Equivocation Detection**: Check if the finality provider has already voted for a different block at this height:
+6. **Equivocation Detection and Handling**: Check if the finality provider has already voted for a different block at this height:
    - Query blocks using key `(height, fp_pubkey_hex)`
    - If exists and differs from current `block_hash`:
      - Extract the secret key using EOTS from the two different signatures
      - Create `Evidence` struct with both signatures and block hashes
      - Save evidence to the contract state using key `(height, fp_pubkey_hex)`
-     - Send `BabylonMsg::EquivocationEvidence` to trigger slashing
+     - Send `BabylonMsg::EquivocationEvidence` to trigger slashing on Babylon Genesis
+     - Emit appropriate event indicating equivocation detection

 7. **Storage Operations**: Store the finality signature and related data:
    - Save signature to the contract state using key `(height, fp_pubkey_hex)`